 Boundary Organization: Organization or individual that disseminates the project's results to other end-users, decision-makers, policy-makers, etc. The Applied Sciences Program defines a boundary organization as "an organization outside of your own that broadens your reach across the boundary into the operational domain (i.e. policymakers, decision makers, and other key stakeholders)."
-A boundary organization CAN also be a collaborator or an end-user, but not both.
+A boundary organization is ALWAYS also either a collaborator or an end-user, but not both.